Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 Everybody got Wendy's.

-I had pictures of this.
+No joke, I have pictures of this.

 It is in the book.

-It was a cheeseburger, tater tots, fries, and uh I believe it was a Coke, not Diet Coke, but regular Coke.
+It was a cheeseburger, tater tots, fries, and I believe it was a Coke, not Diet Coke, but regular Coke.

-I don't know what the final number was.
+I mean, as far as the eye can see, I don't know what the final number was.

 I don't think anybody could really tell.